In-mortals, Ep. 1

 The child’s eyes squinted in glee.
 “You are an excellent liar,” she assured me.
 “I would expect nothing else from someone capable of bearing and nurturing my human form.”

 I started again, but didn’t show it this time.

 “Much better,” she told me.
 “If we are to continue this relationship you’ll need to be better practiced at this.”

 So, you’ll stay?
 I let the thought dangle.

 “I’ll think about it.”
 She plucked another berry from her mother’s plate, leaving the pale version behind.
 “I might stick around just for these.”
 She waved her berry in the air.
 “They weren’t so easy to get the last time I was here.”

 The last time you were here?
 But she was already gone with only a warning cramp to keep me in my wheelchair.

 The rest of brunch was bland compared to the life that filled the child.
-I finished my pretense of eating and made it to the bathroom in time to throw up two whole berries which the child had eaten.
+I finished my pretense of eating and made it to the bathroom in time to throw up the two whole berries the child had eaten.
 How was that even possible?

 I returned to the dining room where Molly hugged me, tears in her eyes.
 Richard shook everyone’s hands.
 I grimaced at the strength of his cologne, eager to rinse the scent of life off and crawl back into bed.

 Wilson had other ideas.